Adaptive Technology at Bucks

 - Electronic Stethoscopes -- Amplified stethoscopes for students who are hard of hearing.

-Basic Training in adaptive technology and resources -- An Adaptive Technology Specialist is available, part-time, for initial training, and continued support.
-Students are encouraged to seek additional training through resources such as OVR and BVS as applicable.
+Basic training in adaptive technology and resources -- An Adaptive Technology Specialist is available, for initial training, and continued to support.
+Students are encouraged to seek additional training through resources such as OVR and BBVS as applicable.

 Students should bring their own headset and/or microphone for listening or speaking to computers that are outside of The Accessibility Office.
 We also suggest bringing a flash storage device (thumb drive) with a fair amount of storage space (4 GB or more) for voice files, alt format textbooks, documents, etc.